Why are teeth removed?

 You might notice some bleeding for a day or two.
 The blood will be mixed with your saliva, which can make it look like there’s more blood than there actually is.
 But if the bleeding doesn’t stop, contact your dentist.

 Complications of tooth removal

 Complications are when problems occur during or after a procedure.
-Complications of having a tooth removed include the following.
+Complications of having a tooth removed include: